Kevin Dougherty

 Kevin M. Dougherty (born May 19, 1962) is a justice of the Supreme Court of Pennsylvania.
-Before his election in 2015, Dougherty had served on the Pennsylvania Court of Common Pleas in Philadelphia since 2001, serving as an administrative judge of the trial division.
-His brother is former labor leader John J. "Johnny Doc" Dougherty.
+He previously served on the Pennsylvania Court of Common Pleas in Philadelphia from 2001 to 2016, including as an administrative judge of the trial division.

 Biography

-Dougherty grew up in South Philadelphia in what he described as a "very blue-collar, working-class neighborhood", and was the first from his family to graduate college, working three part-time jobs as he attended Temple.
-He graduated from the Antioch School of Law in Washington, D.C. in 1988, and is a graduate of Temple University.
+Dougherty grew up in South Philadelphia in what he described as a "very blue-collar, working-class neighborhood."
+He was the first member of his family to graduate from college, working three part-time jobs while attending Temple University.
+He later earned his Juris Doctor degree from the Antioch School of Law in Washington, D.C. in 1988.